Harthill Core Team

 UK & Spain

-Philip is responsible for extending the understanding and applications of the Leadership Development Framework (LDF) for leaders and consultants working in the complex environment of today's organisations.
-Recently, this has included generating new in-person and blended training programmes for advanced practitioners, training new LDF users, and extending the envelope of theory and practice development in this broad field, with close colleagues.
+Philip is responsible for extending the understanding and applications of the Leadership Development Framework for leaders and consultants in the complex environment of today's organisations.

 Philip works with human development in its broadest sense from individual to global, integrating academic and applied fields.
 He has a doctorate in clinical psychology.
-He has worked for seven years in postgraduate professional psychology education and doctoral research supervision and has trained occupational, forensic and counselling psychologists.
-He worked for 15 years in the NHS in highly complex systems and has a private practice of over ten years in central London with an internationally recognised clinic for child, adolescent and adult development and wellbeing.
+He worked for ten years in postgraduate professional education and doctoral research supervision - training occupational, forensic, counselling and clinical psychologists.
+He has 15 years' experience in the NHS doing internal (systemic) consultation, team training and development, system and culture change, and service development.
+He is a partner and psychological practitioner at CFP Ltd in London, an internationally-leading clinic where he has worked in private practice for 13 years, offering assessment, support and development resources to hundreds of families, adults, parents, young people and the organisations that work with them.

-Philip is a skilled, advisor, coach, consultant, trainer and educator for human development, working with a broad range of clients and leaders right up to C-level.
-He has undertaken specialist training at both the Tavistock Clinic and the Tavistock Institute in London, three Group Relations conferences internationally and has, over nearly two decades, developed a profound and direct appreciation for the complexity and nuances of psychological and systemic development and how to support it in unique situations and contexts across the full age and ability range.
-He completed an MBA at Ashridge International Business School where he also conducted in-depth research on top-level international leaders working in complex collaborative systems.
+Philip is an experienced leadership coach at seniority levels up to C-level.
+He has undertaken specialist training at the Tavistock Clinic and the Tavistock Institute, has joined four Group Relations Conferences and has, over nearly two decades, developed a profound and direct appreciation for the complexity and nuances of psychological development and maturation across the full age and ability range.
+An experienced psychologist and coach, he completed an Executive MBA at Ashridge International Business School in 2016 and researched leadership in complex collaborative systems.
+He has lived and worked in Japan.
+With his wife he is now based in London, Zurich and Barcelona.

 Nial O'Reilly MSc